Darth Vader in Church?

 No, I’m not thundering in on my pious high horse and ruin anyone’s party, and I’m not trying to take away everyone’s fun.
 We just need to adhere to a higher standard when presenting our Church (in a capital “C,” as in the Body of Christ as a whole) and the good news of our Savior.
 I don’t care if you call me an old “fuddy-duddy” for stating the following: even though technology evolves and the avenues in how we market things change the years, what you promote must always be firmly grounded in God’s Word.

 Okay, okay…what about squeezing little pop culture references and jokes here and there?
 It happens all the time in my church, even when one of the associate pastors are subbing for our senior pastor.
 It seems as if their mandate is, “let’s keep ’em laughing.
 And we cannot appear un-hip!”
-I see nothing immediately wrong with this as long as the reference: 1) does not glorify sinful activities or a godless lifestyle, 2) does it present an excellent parallel to what is being preached, and 3) the movie, song, internet meme or video quoted from does not tempt someone or present a stumbling block if a church member were to go out and view or listen to it.
+I see nothing immediately wrong with this as long as the reference: 1) does not glorify sinful activities or a godless lifestyle, 2) presents an excellent parallel to what is being preached, and 3) the movie, song, internet meme or video quoted from does not tempt someone or present a stumbling block if a church member were to go out and view or listen to it.

 Bottom line, it doesn’t matter if you speak for an entire church, a Christian-based group, or even you as an individual…when you are presenting the Gospel, are you in line 100% with the voice of the Holy Spirit?
 Are you compromising at all in order to appeal to the world by appearing “hipper” or “cooler?”
 It’s one thing to reach people “where they are.”
 Yet God would never ask us as His disciples to preach anything other than His undiluted Word.